scipopt/scip/INSTALL.md

 Compilation problems
 --------------------

-If the soft-link query script does not work on your machine, read Step 2 for instructions on manually creating the soft-links.
+If the soft-link query script does not work on your machine, read step 2 for instructions on manually creating the soft-links.

 ### No rule to make target lib/???
 If you get an error message of the type